 What is a variable annuity?

 A variable annuity may feel more like a 401(k) or individual retirement account (IRA) than a certificate of deposit.
+However, a 401(k) and an annuity have key differences.
 When you buy a variable annuity, you can choose to invest your money in different financial products, such as mutual funds.

 Your earnings during the accumulation phase depend on how well your investments do, which will impact your future payouts.
 The insurance company may offer optional riders that limit how low your account’s value can drop and guarantee you a minimum payout.